Moaz14060/income_predection/README.md

 - **utils.py:** a helper python file for visualzations, outlier detection and missing values display.
 - **requirements.txt:** a file to get the nessecery **liberaries** into the streamlit app.
 # How to Run:
+- First Method: you can go here to see the app right away https://incomepredection-yyl96edv23abvryefsappbv.streamlit.app/
+- Second Method: download the repository and type `streamlit run your location/model_preds.py`